Azure Model Router

 - Cost Tracking: LiteLLM automatically tracks costs based on the actual model used (e.g.,

-gpt-4.1-nano), not the router endpoint - Streaming Support: Full support for streaming responses with accurate cost calculation
+gpt-4.1-nano), plus the Model Router infrastructure fee - Streaming Support: Full support for streaming responses with accurate cost calculation

 LiteLLM Python SDK